Augusta Truck Accident Attorneys

 - Pain and suffering

-We Intend to Establish Fault and Liability for Your Damages
+We Can Help Establish Fault and Liability for Your Damages

-The Hawk Firm knows how to establish negligence and liability in any traffic accident.
+The Hawk Firm knows how to prove negligence and establish liability in any traffic accident.
+This involves showing:

-- Causation.
-The trucker caused most of the collision.
+- The trucker caused most of the collision.

-- Damages.
-You have medical bills and other losses related to the collision.
+- You have medical bills and other losses related to the collision.

 Georgia has a vicarious liability law.
 This means you could hold their employer financially responsible even if the trucker caused your collision.